 A: The area beneath the sanctuary will no longer be many separate rooms, but one big, beautiful hall.
 The hope is that this can serve as an open (and inviting!) gathering area for any number of uses.
 There will also be brand new washrooms that can be easily accessed from the hall as well as a commercial kitchen!
 We will be able to do on-site cooking for Place to Go, other meals and ministries, and events like wedding receptions.

 There will be a brand-new accessible foyer and an easy-to-use lift to all levels.
-In addition, upstairs there will be updated administrative offices, a new lounge and as well as a new upstairs washroom.
-Huzzah!
+In addition, upstairs there will be updated administrative offices, a kitchenette, and renewed lounge.

 Q: What kind of ministries is St. P&P’s involved in?